Evole logo

 You must also be able to prove that you work remotely for a foreign company or as a freelancer, and you can do this by providing contract copies or copies of business paperwork such as invoices.

 You must also have a certain amount of money in the bank.
 This is to prove that you can survive financially for six months in the country.
-At the time of writing, this amount is 13,665 USD or 500,000 Thai Baht.

 You will have to be able to prove that you have international health insurance that will cover you for the trip.